legubiao/ocs2_ros2/README.md

 ```

 #### Extra steps for Ubuntu 24.04 ROS2 Jazzy
-Since the grid_map and pinocchio package is not supported in ROS2 Jazzy, you need to build them from source.
+Since the grid_map package is not released yet in ROS2 Jazzy, you need to build it from source.
 * [grid_map](https://github.com/ANYbotics/grid_map)
 ```bash
 git clone https://github.com/ANYbotics/grid_map.git